5.3. Advanced features#

 Normally kde-builder uses the environment that is present when starting up when running programs to perform updates and builds.
 This is useful for when you are running kde-builder from the command line.

 However, you may want to change the setting for environment variables that kde-builder does not provide an option for directly.
-For instance, to setup any required environment variables when running kde-builder on a timer such as Cron.
+For instance, to set up any required environment variables when running kde-builder on a timer such as Cron.
 This is possible with the set-env option.

 Unlike most options, it can be set more than once, and it accepts two entries, separated by a space.
 The first one is the name of the environment variable to set, and the remainder of the line is the value.

-Set DISTRO=BSD for all modules:
+Set DISTRO=BSD for all projects:

 5.3.5.
 Resuming builds#